Shantanu2003-alt/AI-Powered-Medical-Research-Agent/README.md

 In this step, I tested the full pipeline on many medical texts, I fixed errors, refined prompts and prepared the final documentation that can explain the workflow and usage.

+# Workflow of this Project

+Environment setup & dependencies

+Data preprocessing + input handling

+Pydantic data models (structured schemas)

+Prompt design and refinement

+Text summarization node

+Information-extraction node (symptoms, causes, treatments)

+RAG retrieval node (Tavily + Wikipedia)

+Structured output generator (assemble final results)

+LangGraph workflow integration (state, nodes, flow)

+PDF export, testing and final documentation

+# Conclusion

+When I got this idea about this Capstone Project, then I had planned to build a complete multi-step medical processing system using LangGraph which can combine text summarization, medical information extraction, retrieval-augmented generation, structured outputs and final report creation.

+After completing the project, I believe I have fully achieved the goals I set in the plan.

+I followed each planned step: from the environment setup, model design, prompt engineering, RAG integration, workflow graph creation, multi-agent interview system, to final PDF report generation.

+So this final system is able to take a medical query, generate analyst personas, run interviews with web-verified medical information, extract structured fields, summarize content, retrieve definitions and produce a complete medical report in a clean and downloadable format.

+I am satisfied with the outcome because the project has all the core concepts which were taught in the course by Ajit Sir and I have also tried to extend those concepts with additional advanced features like the multi-agent coordination, safety-aware answer generation and automated PDF export.

+Overall, this project was genuinely a learning experience for me and I would like to thank Ajit Sir for giving this opportunity to work on it.
+Thank you!